SIgmaboy6796/game2/README.md

 *   `game.js`: This file contains the entire game logic, including scene setup, physics, controls, and the game loop.
 *   `network.js`: Handles the PeerJS setup for peer-to-peer multiplayer connections.
 *   `gun_data.js`: This file contains the data for the different weapons available in the game.
-*   `debug.js`: A simple utility for displaying real-time debug information on screen.
 *   `PointerLockControls.js`: A Three.js addon used to implement first-person camera controls, loaded via the import map.
 *   `textures/`: This directory contains texture files used for the game's materials (e.g., `grass.jpg`, `skybox.jpg`).